Charles-Zhang-Somewhere/Somewhere/README.md

 1. Filename must be either unique or null (for safe add and remove operations, and for compatibility with file system), though length limit is removed (for meaningful description for notes).
 And as such meaningful filename is encouraged (if not required).
 For practical (and safe) reasons, files are never actually physically deleted - they are instead marked with suffix `_deleted` at the very end of filename (and disable the extension).

+## Shortcuts (Desktop Version)

+1. F1: Help Popup
+2. F2: OPen (Home)
+3. F3: Reserved
+4. F4: Advanced Actions (Divide, Merge (in), Diff (status popup), Sync, Branch)
+5. F5: Tag Editor Popup (Addition + Rename + Remove) - Search select from list and enter in textbox
+6. Double Click on file:
+7. Right click on file:
+8. Right click on home:

 ## Best Practices

 1. Tag name convention: per convention of other existing tag based systems, I found this a good starting point: 1) comma or space seperated thus no comma or space in name, 2) lower case, case insensitive 3)
 	* Do note by design any characters are allowed in tags in the underlying databse, but command line and gui interface enforce no comma and no space policy
 2. No folder unless and homogenous container (not enforced): .... folders can still be directly added as an "item"
+3. Try to be specific and consistent with naming, give meaningful and simple to remember tag names, avoid plurals

+## Questions

+1. Should I still use folders?
+Certainly.
+E.g. Musics put together in one folder (i.e. by **subject**), by **type** and **project**, or as mentioned above: use folders as **homogenous containers** - but flatted under parent/home folder.
+2. I have *30+* Miku png images under *MyPicture/Anime/Miku*, what should I do?
+Eat it.
+Not, tag **the whole folder** directly, and **don't** tag individual files (unless some specific ones have special importance) - just let them go wild in there and keep the content growing.
+Or **zip it** and **tag the compressed file**.
+3. I have 30+ software icon assets in *MyPictures/Graphical Assets/Icons*, what should I do?
+This case is slightly different because it may have need for **future reference**.
+You have two options: 1) As above; 2) There is something *seriously worong* with how you organize those images - *"Icons"*?
+Seriously?
+Does it mean anything?
+A *file/note/item* should never be categorized udner a **type description alone**: the categorization should always conform to its **content and meaning** instead.
+The same applies to specific **application domains** - and those simply cannot be appropriately addressed by hierarchical file systems.
+Use at least **two tags** (one is "icon", the other indicates its actual content - but in the case of simple application icons, you can probably avoid a secondary tag and instead use a **proper icon file name** (don't use "Icon 1.png", "Icon 2.png" etc.) instead.
+However **two-tag scheme** can work for things more sophisticated e.g. a digital painting) for **each of the files** in this folder, and throw that folder away. *Semantics matter*.
+4. Why not as a VS code extension?
+JS?
+5. Proper workflow: give a folder a beaituful name; never look at it.
+6. What will happen if I put an emoji in my filename?
+7. How to handle name collision: really should give a descriptive name, much like you would to webpage bookmarks (show a screenshot), SW will automatically clamp file name size to 64 characters (with extension, handled transparently) and keep full name only in database.
+For updating tags one can also use ID directly (physical file with name with same numerical value first, then we check ID, for tag and untag command)

 # Commands